Ben, çayır gezgini..

 Hidden where drawers guard their dream.

-Adorns the night’s most tender strand.
+adorns the night’s most tender strand.

-Beside it, a key so small, so bright,
+Beside it lies a key so small,

 Do not fear.